akihoH/react-weather-app-final/README.md

 # React weather app

-# Introduction

-A weather app where you can check current weather in different cities in the world.
+Introduction: A weather app where you can check current weather in different cities in the world.

-# Technologies

-HTML, CSS, Javascript, React, Bootstrap
+Technologies: HTML, CSS, Javascript, React, Bootstrap

 # Getting Started with Create React App